-- Keep appropriate internal records that will evidence the business reason for making any payments to third parties - Encourage employees to raise concerns about any issue or suspicion of malpractice at the earliest possible stage - See that anyone raising a concern about bribery or corruption will not suffer any detriment as a result, even if they turn out to be mistaken
+- Keep appropriate internal records that will evidence the business reason for making any payments to third parties. - Encourage employees to raise concerns about any issue or suspicion of malpractice at the earliest possible stage. - See that anyone raising a concern about bribery or corruption will not suffer any detriment as a result, even if they turn out to be mistaken.

 - 8.14.
 Employees and board members must not: - Accept any financial or other reward from any person in return for providing some favour.
-For the purpose of these definitions any person also includes a company, partnership or any other form of organisation - Request a financial or other reward from any person in return for providing some favour - Offer any financial or other reward from any person in return for providing some favour who receive or decline any gifts or hospitality to ensure they are properly recorded.
+For the purpose of these definitions any person also includes a company, partnership or any other form of organisation. - Request a financial or other reward from any person in return for providing some favour. - Offer any financial or other reward from any person in return for providing some favour.